tuan40890/python_raritanpdu/README.md

 # Display PDU Info
-- This script uses RPC API to obtain and display info about the Raritan Rack PDUs
+- This python script interacts with the RPC API to obtain and display data from the Raritan Rack PDUs
 - It also uses the cryptography library to encrypt the password that the user enters
-- First, run `pdu_gen.py` to enter credentials to generate the encrypted files `pdu_key.key` and `pdu_creds.enc`
+- First, run `key_gen.py` to enter credentials to generate the encrypted files `key.key` and `creds.enc`
 - These two encrypted files are required for the script `raritan-pdu-rpc.py` to run
 - Below is the output example for all PDUs on the terminal, and it includes the starting and ending time
 - In additiona, output for each PDU is generated into separate .txt files